 When I was in junior high I went through a phase where I refused to make my bed before school.
 Exasperated by my utter disregard for his rules, my dad called a place for troubled youth to inquire about sending me there.
 It's called Boys Town and it's where kids who kill their parents go.
 When he explained to the admissions counselor he wanted to send me there for a semester to "shape me up" she asked what I had done.
 He told her I wouldn't make my bed.
 She replied, "If you send her here, she will make her bed.
 But she'll also learn how to make a shank out of her toothbrush and she'll use it to stab you by the time we send her home."

 Then there was the time I went to my Senior Prom, and my dad, who is a hunter, decided to clean his shotguns on the front porch as he waited for my date to arrive.
-For some reason, he also made the poor guy prove he could change a tire before letting us leave.

 A week before I turned 18, my dad announced he was taking me somewhere special.
 I assumed it was an early birthday gift -- maybe we were going to my favorite restaurant.
 Instead, he took me to the county jail where I got a private tour of the facility.
 "In one week, you'll be old enough to get locked up here.
 And I won't bail you out, so don't do anything stupid," he told me.

 When I went to college, my dad had two rules.
 He said, "Don't get pregnant and don't get a tattoo.
 Everything else I can fix."
 I didn't get knocked up, but I did get a tattoo.
 It's on my ankle and apparently I just figured I'd wear socks around my dad for the rest of my life.
 But he saw it when I was home for a weekend and was so mad, he refused to send me money for the rest of the semester.
 When I explained to him I wouldn't be able to eat, he sent me back to school with 92 packages of Ramen Noodles -- four for each day left in the school year.